Ecuador at the 2000 Summer Olympics

 Ecuador competed at the 2000 Summer Olympics in Sydney, Australia.
-Since it first participated in the 1924 Summer Olympics in Paris, this was the nation's ninth consecutive appearance at the Olympics.
+Since it first participated in the 1924 Summer Olympics in Paris, this was the nation's tenth appearance at the Olympic Games.

-This was the nation's tenth consecutive appearance at the Olympics.
-It had first competed at the 1924 Summer Olympics in Paris.

-Jefferson Pérez, who won a gold medal at the 1996 Summer Olympics, won 4th place in the 20km walk.
+Jefferson Pérez, who won a gold medal at the 1996 Summer Olympics, finished in fourth place in the men's 20 km race walk.

 Competitors

 The following is the list of number of competitors in the Games.